jessepeterson/margarita/README.md

 If you prefer to install into a Python virtualenv, that works as well.

+**JSON**

+Note also that Margarita uses JSON for it's Ajax queries.
+If running an older version of Python (say, version 2.5 on a stock Mac OS X 10.5 computer), then one will also have to install simplejson:

+    easy_install simplejson

 Installation
 ------------

 1. Get Margarita source into a directory.
 Clone the repository or download and extract the files.
 2. Change directory into this location.
 3. Create a symlink to the reposado configuration file.
-On a Mac OS X system this would look like this:
+On a Mac OS X default system with reposado installed to the system root the preference file is in /usr/local/bin.

+Create symlink:

     ln -s /usr/local/bin/preferences.plist .